timwaters/mapwarper/README_API.md

 **Response**

 This request returns text.
 If a map has no status (i.e., has not been transferred yet), this request will return the status "loading."
 While the request usually takes a few seconds, it could take several.
-Sometimes, the request does not succeed.

 **Response Elements**